-A February 2012 Executive Order established the Interagency Trade Enforcement Center (ITEC) within USTR to strengthen the United States' capability to monitor foreign trade practices and enforce U.S. trade rights.
-In 2016, the Trade Facilitation and Trade Enforcement Act of 2015 (TFTE) statutorily established the Center within USTR.
-In 2017, ITEC transitioned by increasing permanent staff with specific linguistic skill sets as well as subject matter expertise in subsidy analysis and economics.
-The Center now has analysts with a diverse set of language skills - including Mandarin, Spanish, Portuguese, Bahasa, and Vietnamese.
+A February 2012 Executive Order established the Interagency Trade Enforcement Center (ITEC) within USTR to strengthen U.S. capability to monitor foreign trade practices and enforce U.S. trade rights.
+In 2016, the Trade Facilitation and Trade Enforcement Act of 2015 (TFTE) statutorily established the Center within USTR as the Interagency Center on Trade Implementation, Monitoring and Enforcement (the "Center").
+In 2017, the Center transitioned by increasing permanent staff with expertise in the political economies of our major trading partners as well as subject matter expertise in subsidy analysis and economics.
+As of 2018, the Center has analysts with a diverse set of language skills - including Mandarin, Spanish, Portuguese, Korean, Russian, French, German, and Turkish.

 The Center continues to mobilize and coordinate resources and expertise from across the federal government to develop and support the pursuit of trade enforcement actions that will address unfair foreign trade practices and barriers that could otherwise negatively affect U.S. exports and jobs.
-The Center employs a dedicated, "whole-of-government" approach to trade enforcement to strengthen efforts to level the playing field for American workers and businesses and, since its inception, has leveraged interagency resources to provide research and in-depth analysis by drawing from a variety of agencies, including the Departments of Commerce, Agriculture, State, Justice, and Treasury, as well as from the U.S. International Trade Commission and the Office of the Director of National Intelligence.
+The Center employs a dedicated, "whole-of-government" approach to trade enforcement to strengthen efforts to level the playing field for American workers and businesses.
+Since its inception, the Center has leveraged interagency resources to provide research and in-depth analysis by drawing from a variety of agencies, including the

+Departments of Commerce, Agriculture, State, Justice, and Treasury, as well as from the U.S. International Trade Commission and the Office of the Director of National Intelligence.

 The Center provides substantive support as part of USTR's efforts in a variety of ongoing WTO disputes, including monitoring and post-dispute compliance, as well as developing issues for possible future dispute settlement action and enforcement-related negotiations.
-In 2017, the Center provided critical support for further developing WTO challenges to China's subsides to its aluminum sector, to China's domestic support to certain agricultural producers, and to China's tariff rate quotas for certain agricultural products.
-Center analysts also continued to research and identify foreign government subsidies to help advance the U.S. agenda of enhancing transparency of the subsidies provided by WTO Members in the context of the work of the WTO Subsidies Committee.
+In 2018, the Center provided critical support for the U.S. challenge to India's subsidies to exporters and for further developing the U.S. challenges to China's domestic support to certain agricultural producers, and to China's tariff rate quotas for certain agricultural products at the WTO.
+Center analysts also played a critical role in launching the first-ever counternotifications in the Committee on Agriculture, relating to India's domestic support of wheat and rice and its domestic support of cotton.
+Center analysts also continued to research and identify foreign government subsidies to help advance the U.S. agenda of enhancing transparency of the subsidies provided by WTO Members in the context of the work of the WTO Subsidies Committee, the OECD Trade Committee, and the Government/Authorities Meeting on Semiconductors.

-In 2018, the Center will continue to collaborate closely within USTR and with interagency partners to ensure that our trading partners abide by their obligations under the WTO and other U.S. trade agreements.
+In 2019, the Center will continue to collaborate closely within USTR and with interagency partners to ensure that our trading partners abide by their obligations under the WTO and other U.S. trade agreements.